The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 \emph{\bf BAT99\,29} is a confirmed WN4b+OB binary with a 2.2\,d period (FMG03), later reclassified to WN3+OB by \citet{Neugent2018}.
 As already argued by H14, the secondary is much fainter than the primary in the optical.
 The secondary is clearly seen in a few He\,{\sc i} lines, primarily $\lambda 4471$.
 Judging by the amount of dilution and the strengths of its He\,{\sc i} lines, it contributes roughly 20\% to the total light of the system.
 Our synthetic spectrum suggests a spectral type of B1~V for the secondary.

 Adopting a typical mass for the secondary ($9\,M_\odot$) and an inclination of $57^\circ$ (Table\,\ref{tab:orbitalpar}) implies a peculiarly large mass for the primary ($90\,M_\odot$), which in turn suggests that the adopted mass for the secondary is wrong.
 Therefore, deriving an evolutionary channel for this system is somewhat speculative.
 Nevertheless, given the proximity of the companions, it is very likely that they interacted.
 The best-fitting BPASS binary track is shown in Fig.\,\ref{fig:BAT29hrd}.
-Based on its HRD position, we classified the WR primary as wb-WR.
+Based on its HRD position, we classify the WR primary as wb-WR.

 \emph{\bf \object{BAT99\,31}} was classified as WN3b by \citet{Smith1996}, was later reclassified WN4b by FMG03, and later reclassified yet again to WN3 \citep{Neugent2018}.
 The phase coverage of this system in the latter study was poor and, except for one data point, the RVs are consistent with BAT99\,31 being a single WR star.
 This is supported by the FLAMES spectra at hand, which show no sign for RV shifts.
 Moreover, no traces of a second companion can be seen in the spectrum of the star.
 Some diffuse X-ray emission in the system was reported by FMG03, but the origin of this emission does not seem to be related to a binary companion, which cannot be confirmed in this study.
-We therefore omitted it from our analysis.
+We therefore omit it from our analysis.

 \emph{\bf \object{BAT99\,32}} was classified as WN6(h) in the original BAT99 catalog, later confirmed by S08.
-S08 were able to confirm a period of $P = 1.9$\,d, making it the WN binary with the shortest period in the LMC.
+S08 were able to confirm a period of $P = 1.9$\,d, making it the shortest-period WN binary in the LMC.
 However, S08 were not able to infer the spectral type of the secondary from their spectra.

 The CTIO spectra at hand allowed us to disentangle the optical spectrum of BAT99\,32 (see Fig.\,\ref{fig:dis032}).
-However, the small number of spectra do not allow us to perform the disentanglement unambiguously.
-Moreover, our results suggest that the system comprises three components: two emission-line stars and one absorption-line star.
+However, the small number of spectra does not allow us to perform the disentanglement unambiguously.
+Moreover, our results suggest that the system comprises three components: Two emission-line stars and one absorption-line star.
 With only five spectra at hand, the disentangled spectra should be taken with caution.
-In this study, we analyzed the object as a WR + WR binary.
+Here, we analyse the object as a WR + WR binary.